When Governance means “nothing”

 More than 50% of the sales staff surveyed did not consider anti-corruption policies as “relevant”.
 More than 25% indicated it was alright to offer personal gifts or services to win accounts.

 It would appear the concept of bribery of foreign officials is just smoke to be blown away if a deal can be made.
-It is acceptable to engage in corruption, cut costs, apply pressure on suppliers to take
+It is acceptable to engage in corruption, cut costs, apply pressure on suppliers to take short cuts or just cook the books.
+This is all OK – as long as the company records look good.

 I wonder what it is like in Australia?
 Are we just as complacent, just as corrupt?
 Maybe we need a similar survey here.
 See http://goo.gl/E0UNf